Charlie Blackmon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.
+- The Nationals pitching staff is 28th in the league with a collective seven strikeouts per nine innings.

-- The Nationals have a 5.07 team ERA that ranks 21st among all league pitching staffs.
+- The Nationals' 5.18 team ERA ranks 22nd across all league pitching staffs.

-- Nationals pitchers combine to give up 14 total home runs at a clip of 1.8 per game (fifth-most in baseball).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (15 total, 1.7 per game).

-- Williams (0-1) makes the start for the Nationals, his second of the season.
+- The Nationals are sending Kuhl (0-0) to make his second start of the season.

-- The righty last appeared on Monday against the Tampa Bay Rays, when he threw five innings, allowing three earned runs while giving up six hits.
+- The righty last appeared on Tuesday against the Tampa Bay Rays, when he went five innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.